Are you homeless

 If you do have a local connection our assessment will go on further to understand your current housing situation, what support you need to resolve your situation and what reasonable steps both you and the council should carry out to help you secure alternative accommodation.

 If we have reason to believe that you are eligible, homeless and have a priority need then we may need to offer you temporary accommodation whilst we carry out further investigations.
+Before temporary accommodation is offered your homeless situation must be assessed by the Homelessness Prevention and Housing Advice Team.

 We will produce a Personalised Housing Plan (commonly known as a PHP) which will confirm how we have understood your situation and the steps we both agree to carry out, plus the dates these steps should be completed by.
 The plan will remain open and will be updated following any further change in your circumstances and when either of us complete a step or add new steps we agree may help.